| De

 of view.
 And children were perfect for that.
 They

 kept quiet and did what was asked of them."
+One of the girls XI got to

 know in the network was Clo.
 XI mentioned her